 A Council objective is to develop the tourist potential of the district where it is consistent with maintaining the quality of the environment of the area.
-This is addressed in the current adopted Districtwide Local Plan and is addressed further as part of the Council's Core Strategy.
+This is addressed in the current adopted Districtwide Local Plan and is addressed further as part of the Council's Core Strategy Consultation, the central document of the LDF.

-In previous AMRs, tourism statistics have been collated by the Council's Tourism Officer with statistics taken from STEAM (see table 1).
+In previous AMRs, tourism statistics have been collated by the Council's Tourism Officer with statistics taken from STEAM.
+In recent years this information has not been available.
+This will be collated in future AMRs if information becomes available.